LeoH10462/Sephora/README.md

 - limited_time_offer: 0.06
   The feature selection reduced the dimensionality of the dataset from 477 to the most relevant features, improving computational efficiency and generalization.
   Hyperparameter Tuning
-  After 40 fits, the optimal hyperparameters for the Decision Tree Regressor were identified:
+  After 40 fits, the optimal hyperparameters for the Random Forest Regressor were identified:
 - max_depth: 20
 - min_samples_split: 10
 - min_samples_leaf: 2